califano-lab/acdc/README.md

 2. Convert output to Seurat Object
 3. RunTime and other parameters added to the output
 4. Colors silhouette
+5. Add optimization number of PCs
-5. List of negative clusters (Thibshirani)
+6. List of negative clusters (Thibshirani)
-6. Add automatic computation of PCA in the tool?
+7. Add automatic computation of PCA in the tool?
-7. Add progress bar in situations where useful
+8. Add progress bar in situations where useful
-8. 100,000 -> 500 -> FastClust2 -> kNN
+9. 100,000 -> 500 -> FastClust2 -> kNN
-9. Rename control list
+10. Rename control list
-10. if control = NULL, choose fast action (to be decided after some tests)
+11. if control = NULL, choose fast action (to be decided after some tests)
-11. Provide additional objective functions
+12. Provide additional objective functions
-12.
+13. Twick for span larger space when optmizing NN (possibly useful for other parameters)

 # Paper